Ahmed-Adel-Hekal/TrendPulse/readme.md

 ## 🗄 Database

-SignalMind uses **SQLite in WAL mode** with a thread-local connection pool.
+TrendPulse uses **SQLite in WAL mode** with a thread-local connection pool.

 | Table | Purpose |
 |---|---|